mdbiscan/restbound/README.md

 # restbound
-A node-fetch wrapper for JASONAPI over REST endpoints.
+A node-fetch wrapper for REST endpoints returning JSONAPI.